Triple Chocolate Stout Brownies With Nuts is a decadent dessert containing three different types of chocolate plus a delicious chocolate stout beer.

 - 5 ½ ounces milk chocolate chopped

 - 4 ½ ounces all purpose flour

 - ½ cup chopped nuts cashews, macademia, walnuts, pecans etc

 - ½ cup white chocolate chips

 - Preheat oven to 350F.

-- Grease an 8 inch square baking pan and line it with parchment paper and set aside.
+- Grease an 8-inch square baking pan and line it with parchment paper, and set it aside.

 - Stir gently until the ingredients melt and combine.

-- Remove the bowl from the heat and set aside to cool.
+- Remove the bowl from the heat and set it aside to cool.

 - In a separate bowl, use an electric mixer to beat the eggs and sugar together, for 10-15 minutes, until light and fluffy.